In 2024, the poverty rates among racial and ethnic groups in the United States ranged from about 8 percent to about 18 percent.

-The poverty rates for racial and ethnic subgroups were
+The poverty rates for racial and ethnic subgroups were:

-Another way to think about the relationship between poverty and race or ethnicity is to consider how the racial and ethnic distribution of people in poverty compares to that of the total poor population.
+Another way to think about the relationship between poverty and race or ethnicity is to consider how the racial and ethnic distribution of people in poverty compares to that of the total population.

 For more information: